Residential Buildings and Rooms

 The Summer School houses students by program, session, age range, availability, and legal sex.
 Your roommate(s) may come from all over the world.
 Often, English-speaking students live with students whose native language is not English.
 Because getting to know new people is a valuable part of the Summer School experience, roommate requests cannot be honored.

-In compliance with the Family Educational Rights and Privacy Act of 1974, the Summer School does not release information about roommates.
+Due to the timing of assignments and arrival of students, we will not release information on roommates, and you will meet your roommate(s) — if you have any — on move-in day.
 The Summer School reserves the right to make any changes in room assignments that it deems advisable.

 Choosing a Bed